andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2019-04-30-ios-data-persistence-the-big-picture.md

   - UserDefaults

 ---
 We've all been there.
-Do a search on the topic of &#8220;saving data in iOS&#8221; and you'll get _dozens_ of search results mentioning at least six different frameworks and platforms, and a month’s worth of reading.
+Do a search on the topic of "saving data in iOS&#8221; and you'll get _dozens_ of search results mentioning at least six different frameworks and platforms, and a month’s worth of reading.

 Wouldn't it be nice to distill the possibilities down into _just what you need_ in order to start down a path for persisting data in your app?

-&#8220;[iOS Data Persistence: The Big Picture][1]&#8221; will be worth the hour of your time.
+"[iOS Data Persistence: The Big Picture][1]&#8221; will be worth the hour of your time.

 <div class="resources">
   <div class="resources-header">